Amos Bronson Alcott: Transcendentalist

 Nature is quick with spirit.
 In eternal systole and diastole, the living tides course gladly along, incarnating organ and vessel in their mystic flow.
 Let her pulsations for a moment pause on their errands, and creation's self ebbs instantly into chaos and invisibility again.
 The visible world is the extremist wave of that spiritual flood, whose flux is life, whose reflux death, efflux thought, and conflux light.
 Organization is the confine of incarnation,—body the atomy of God.

 On May 8, 1842, Alcott left his family in the care of his brother Junius so that he could travel to England with financial support from Emerson.
 There he met admirers Charles Lane and Henry C. Wright, who were supporters of Alcott House, an experimental school outside London based on Alcott's Temple School methods.
 They followed Alcott back to the United States and, in an early communitarian experiment, Lane and his son moved in with the Alcotts.

 Persuaded in part by Lane's abolitionist views, Alcott took a stand against President Tyler's plan to annex Texas as a slave territory and refused to pay his poll tax.
-Abby May wrote in her journal on January 17, 1843, "A day of some excitement, as Mr. Alcott refused to pay his town tax ...
+Abigail wrote in her journal on January 17, 1843, "A day of some excitement, as Mr. Alcott refused to pay his town tax ...
 After waiting some time to be committed [to jail], he was told it was paid by a friend.
 Thus we were spared the affliction of his absence and the triumph of suffering for his principles."
 The incident inspired Henry David Thoreau, whose similar protest against the $1.50 poll tax led to a night in jail and his essay "Civil Disobedience".